10 Symptoms to Determine If You Have Whiplash

 To know for you what is the cause of your suffering, you will need to be seen by an experienced Chiropractor.

 How is Whiplash Diagnosed?

 Generally, whiplash can be diagnosed clinically by a thorough history and physical exam by your chiropractor.

-In most cases of whiplash, injuries are to the soft tissues of the neck such as the discs, muscles, and ligaments, and cannot be seen on X-rays.
+In most cases of whiplash, injuries are to the soft tissues of the neck such as the discs, muscles, and ligaments around the top of your spinal cord, and cannot be seen on X-rays.

 Specialized imaging tests, such as CT scans or magnetic resonance imaging (MRI), may be needed to accurately diagnose whiplash, but are not required for the diagnosis.

 How Long Does It Take To Heal From Whiplash?